HackerUSA-CE/CSS-Intro-to-Flexbox-Code-Along/README.md

 Our page should look (more or less) like this.
 There might be some minor differences based on your browser & size of your browser.

 ![](./assets/images/code-along-start.png)

-For now, our navigation has a display none, so we can focus styling our cards first.

 We will see that each of our `cards` that has an image, an h3 tag and an anchor tag inside an h4 tag and they are block elements.